Sabre Dance: On screen

 The piece was featured in the 1952 Soviet film Concert of Stars (Концерт мастеров искусств), directed by Aleksandr Ivanovsky and Herbert Rappaport.
 The performance, with choreography by Nina Anisimova, was by the Kirov (Mariinsky) Ballet.
 Howard Thompson wrote that "Sabre Dance", with its "electric and supposedly definitive interpretation", is a highlight of the film.

-The piece has "invaded every corner of world pop culture," and "become a kind of global musical shorthand for cartoonish urgency" and "a kitsch staple of plate-spinning and magic acts."
+The piece has permeated global pop culture and become universal shorthand for comedic urgency, appearing as a staple in plate-spinning acts, magic shows, and other theatrical performances.
 The piece's popular familiarity has been enhanced by its traditional use as accompaniment by circuses and on television variety shows, most notably The Ed Sullivan Show when plate spinners appeared.
 In the Soviet Union, it was popularized with an episode of the animated short Nu, pogodi!
 (1973).

 "Sabre Dance" has featured in many feature films.
 (Note: Those mentioned by secondary sources include Animals Are Beautiful People (1974), Tarzoon: Shame of the Jungle (1975), Jumpin' Jack Flash (1986), Hocus Pocus (1993), Blues Brothers 2000 (1998), Kung Fu Hustle (2005), All About My Dog (2005), Scoop (2006), Ghost Town (2008), Le Concert (2009).)
-In Billy Wilder's One, Two, Three (1961), the piece, adapted by André Previn, is regularly employed to amplify comic effect.
+Adapted by André Previn, it is regularly employed to amplify comic effect in Billy Wilder's One, Two, Three (1961).
 In Tengiz Abuladze's Repentance (1987), it is used to inject tension at a key moment.
 In The Hudsucker Proxy (1994), the Coen brothers use it to underscore a rapid montage of the development of the hula hoop.
 In Federico Fellini's 8½ (1963) the piece is adapted by Nino Rota as a recurring lighthearted motif, and a parody, also by Rota, appears in Amarcord (1973).
-In Tim Burton's Pee-wee's Big Adventure (1985), the main theme, reminiscent of "Sabre Dance", is used to convey whimsical chaos and comic exuberance.
+The main theme in Tim Burton's Pee-wee's Big Adventure (1985), reminiscent of "Sabre Dance", is used to convey whimsical chaos and comic exuberance.
 In "A Piano in the House", a 1962 episode of The Twilight Zone, it functions as a musical trigger, while in The Amazing Race 28 (2016), it appears in an episode filmed in Armenia.